Research

 Abstract:

-“The Welfare Effects of Reverse Payment Settlements in Pharmaceuticals”
+“The Welfare Effects of Reverse Payment Settlements in Pharmaceuticals” (with Colleen Cunningham and Matthew J. Higgins) (Slides)

 Abstract: